kamccall/cpp-ud-ROS-robot-capstone/README.md

 more specifically, there are three demo tracks that show use of various ROS services:
 * diffbot robot shown in `gazebo`, controlled by teleop with custom odometry display
-* use of `moveit!` and `navigation` services to create an environment map to support autonomous movement
+* use of `gmapping`, `moveit!` and `navigation` ROS packages to create an environment map to support autonomous movement
 * demo of planning and autonomous movement of diffbot through `gazebo` environment controlled by `rviz` based on map created in (2) above

 ## file and directory structure